 Normally, children would take part in a number of ‘transition’ activities that their school will co-ordinate to make the jump from one year group to another a little easier, such as taster days with their new teacher/class, work books to sample their new lessons and so on.

-Due to the ongoing pandemic, unfortunately these normal activities are unlikely to go ahead in their normal format, however schools alongside the council’s Transition team are working hard to offer alternative transition activities for your children, including virtual tasters and at-home work books depending on the year your child is transitioning to.
+Due to the ongoing pandemic, unfortunately these normal activities are unlikely to have gone ahead in their normal format, however schools alongside the council’s Transition team have been working hard to offer alternative transition activities for your children, including virtual tasters and at-home work books depending on the year your child is transitioning to.

 You’ll find specific year group information below, designed to help you prepare your child with tips and guidance, but if you still have concerns about your child’s transition, please do not hesitate to contact your child’s school directly, or alternatively, you can speak to a member of our Transitions team by contacting them at firstname.lastname@example.org